OMF-Film

 Titled after one of Tariro's three featured main characters, Zorina was a short version of the main film following just one trafficked victim.
 Cut from the main film at the request of the Salvation Army to kick-start their proposed Christian film festival, Zorina was a difficult edit due to the Army's required run time of a max 30 minutes.

-However, all that work was subsequently wasted when with only weeks to go to the festival but few entries, in a somewhat desperate move the Salvation Army changed their max run time to only 15 minutes.
+However, all that work was subsequently wasted when with only weeks to go to the festival but few entries, in a somewhat desperate move, the Salvation Army changed their max run time to only 15 minutes.
 Zorina could not be re-cut but was screened in Cyprus as the Director's Choice in the Pervollywood festival.

 none

-Essentially a re-cut of Tariro, One Way Traffic addressed feedback issues where some viewers did not understand the title, found the opening scenes confusing and the overall runtime a little long.
+Essentially a re-cut of Tariro, One Way Traffic addressed feedback issues where some viewers did not understand the title, found the opening scenes confusing or the overall runtime a little long.
 New location footage filmed on an update session in Cyprus for Marios and new studio sequences in the studio using OMF's Chromakey skills solved the confusion issues.
 The new title was easier to understand and even with the extra footage, the new cut actually reduced runtime.
 And One Way Traffic gained even more international awards.

 none